4 Easy Hydroponic Systems for Total Beginners – Gro Indoor

 This system is best suited for smaller, non-fruiting plants like herbs and lettuce that don't require a lot of water.
 While it’s not the fastest-growing method, its simplicity and low cost make it an excellent entry point for beginners who want to experiment with hydroponics without a big commitment.

-Nutrient Film Technique (NFT): For Long-Term Growth
+Nutrient Film Technique (NFT): For Your Long-Term Garden

 The Nutrient Film Technique (NFT) is a step up in complexity, but it’s incredibly effective and a great goal for ambitious beginners.
 In an NFT system, plants are placed in a sloped channel, and a continuous, thin film of nutrient solution flows over the bare roots.
 This constant flow ensures the roots get plenty of water, oxygen, and nutrients.
 Because it uses very little growing medium, it’s a clean and efficient setup.